 The most simple and effective way to learn a language is the other way round: speak first and then get it perfect.

-To get this, you don’t need any special talent, books, or discipline.
+You don’t need any special talent or discipline.
 What you need is motivation and an IQ higher than that of a worm.

 To know how to get from A (intermediate level, frustrated) to B (advanced level, fluency, self-confidence).

-There are many tools you can use to improve your accent, you should know how to use them properly though.
-Otherwise your efforts will be useless if you don’t use them properly, and you’ll waste your time, as mine were during years.
+There are many tools you can use to improve your speaking and listening skills.
+But your efforts will be useless if you don’t use them properly, and you’ll waste your time, as I did for years.

-I still haven’t found a magic formula to improve Spanish speaking skills overnight (I promise I’ll let you know if I do).
-However, after over 10 years of studying and teaching languages, I found out an effective way to reduce English accent when speaking Spanish with songs, films, YouTube videos… in 4-6 weeks.
-No theory.
+I still haven’t found a magic formula to improve Spanish speaking skills overnight.
+However, after over 10 years of studying and teaching languages, I found out an effective method to reduce your gringo accent when speaking Spanish.

 Before I start with any project I need to know more about my client and whether I’m the right person to help.
-If I’m not, I clearly say my clients and recommend other Spanish teachers according to their neds.
+When I’m not, I clearly say my clients, and recommend other Spanish teachers or resources according to their needs.

 To know more about my services, you need to fill the form below.